Antici…pation

 She left feeling small and defeated.

-Who knows what was happening for that doctor — maybe he was exhausted, maybe he was just coming from attending a difficult birth where he was scared of being sued.
-It’s an understandable fear: obstetricians are consistently among the most frequently sued medical specialists in both Canada and the United States (Jena et al., 2011; Sibbald, 1999).
+Who knows what was happening for that doctor - maybe he was exhausted, maybe he was just coming from attending a difficult birth where he was scared of being sued.
+It’s an understandable fear: obstetricians are consistently among the most frequently sued medical specialists in both Canada, United States and the UK.
+There is a lot going on for doctors too in the maternity journey.

 Your Right to Decide: Your Body your Baby your Choice.